preethi-r09/CodTech_task-1/README.md

-Welcome to the official logo design repository for **CodTech Technologies** — a dynamic company specializing in software solutions, innovation, and digital technology services.
+Welcome to the official logo design repository for **CodTech IT Solutions** — a dynamic company specializing in software solutions, innovation, and digital technology services.
 This project focuses on creating a modern, scalable, and brand-aligned logo using **Figma**, a powerful cloud-based design and collaboration platform.